 Jamie’s Roush-themed build was developed after the discovery of the forgotten intake.
 He definitely wanted his car to stand out from all the other white Foxes as well as stay true to the vision of what a 1993 Stage 3 Roush could have looked like.
 The cowl hood, fender stripes, windshield banner, and the NOS Roush emblem help tie Jamie’s creation together.
 It’s still a work in progress and, in Jamie’s own words, “It’s like wall art come to life.”

 Jamie hasn’t had the pleasure yet of meeting Jack Roush and showing him this lovingly inspired car, but hopes to someday.
 Meanwhile, he’s wishing a set of Roush wheels will show up in his driveway to help complete this labor of love.
 For now, he’s happy with his Steeda Ultralight wheels that have been powder coated white.
 Jamie would like to add a Steeda Aero spoiler and Alcon brakes eventually, but since he plans on keeping this car forever, he’s willing to wait for the right time and place for those pieces to come along.
 And as any loyal Mustang owner knows, part of the fun of having a Mustang is looking for bargains on parts.

 Jamie wants to thank his best friend and Snowflakes’ original purchaser Isaac Rushing, Billy White, and Rick White for working wrenches, East Coast Mustang’s Mustang Mike for sourcing the hard-to-find parts, Kannapolis Engine Service for work on the heads, and Rob at Powercurve Motorsports for an excellent tune.
-Jamie also appreciates the support and friendship of Southeastern Foxbodies and the Roush community for welcoming him and his tribute Roush into the fold.
+Jamie also appreciates the support and friendship of Southeastern Foxbodies and the Roush community for welcoming him and his tribute Roush.